By Matt Check, a certified sommelier and winemaker at Cellar Beast Winehouse, with over 10 years of experience in crafting premium wines.

 1. Flavor Profiles

-- Cabernet Sauvignon: Full-bodied and bold, Cabernet Sauvignon usually presents flavors of deep, dark fruits such as blackcurrant, blackberry, and black cherry, with herbaceous notes of green pepper, cedar, and spice.
-These age into the complex flavors of tobacco, leather, and earth, with rich textural elements.
+- Cabernet Sauvignon: A full-bodied red known for deep, dark fruit flavors such as blackcurrant, blackberry, and black cherry, often complemented by herbaceous notes of green pepper, cedar, and spice.
+With aging, it develops complex flavors of tobacco, leather, and earth.

 - Merlot: By contrast, Merlot is softer and more approachable.
 Flavors of plum, raspberry, and ripe strawberry are prominent in Merlot, with faint suggestions of chocolate or vanilla that result from oak maturation.
 It has a rounded, smooth body compared to Cabernet Sauvignon, making it a very drinkable wine.